michelacerro/flower-shop/README.md

 3. A form to send a request to the store.

 ### Tecnical description
-The program was developed with: HTML, CSS, ReactJS, Redux, Google Map React.
+The program was developed with: HTML, CSS, ReactJS, Redux, Google Map React, Formspree.

 ## Test me!
 https://michelacerro.github.io/flower-shop